 - Struggle to engage in any activity apart from technology, including stimulating conversation

 Basically, children who are out of balance with their technology use seem to fight against any other type of activity.
 They become more passive and reactive and take little initiative.
-The long-term effects of this kind of wiring change in the brain is that children will be less skilled at problem-solving, creating solutions, imagining steps to resolve problems, will be less capable of making long term plans.
+The long-term effects of this kind of wiring change in the brain is that children will be less skilled at problem-solving, creating solutions, imagining steps to resolve problems, and will be less capable of making long term plans.

 It may not seem like a big deal when children are young, but as children who have under-exercised the creative, imaginative, problem-solving portions of their brains grow into young adults, the impact of technology over-use will become apparent.
 There will be a basic lack of brain development in ways that will help them plan, problem solve, and order their lives in a proactive way.